ftyers/calma/sharedtaskdata/README.md

 Precision for tag: 74.87
 F1-score for tag: 76.61

 python3 scripts/eval_tabular.py results/ast-track2-test-covered.sys test/ast-uncovered

-Recall for analysis: 64.43
-Precision for analysis: 55.49
-F1-score for analysis: 59.63

-Recall for lemma: 79.23
-Precision for lemma: 66.03
-F1-score for lemma: 72.03

-Recall for tag: 74.57
-Precision for tag: 70.57
-F1-score for tag: 72.51

-python3 scripts/eval_tabular.py results/ast-track3-test-covered.sys test/ast-uncovered

 Recall for analysis: 44.35
 Precision for analysis: 44.41